rodriguez-facundo/run-k8s-spark/README.md

 ### Usage

-Find the kubectl config file (~/.kube/config in my mac).
-It looks somewhat like this:
+- Go to https://github.com/rodriguez-facundo/sparky and deploy the 2 files with Spark into your cluster.

-(I hide some fields)
+- Find the kubectl config file (~/.kube/config in my mac).
+It looks somewhat like this (I hide some fields):

 ```
 apiVersion: v1